datacarpentry/spreadsheets-socialsci/_episodes/06-exporting-data.md

 > > ## Solution
 > >
 > > 1.
 When the .csv file created from the .xlsx file in Excel is opened it looks just as it did when it was saved.
 > > 2.
-When you open the file in a text editor you will see that the data from cell  cell B4 has been placed in quotes.
+When you open the file in a text editor you will see that the data from cell  cell B3 has been placed in quotes.
-> >    Excel does this automatically as it detected that the data included a comma.
+> >    Excel does this automatically as it detected that the data included at least one comma.
 > >
 > > Most applications will ignore commas in quoted strings when reading a .csv file, but it is not guaranteed.
 > > It is also not guaranteed that an application writing a csv file will put strings in quotes if there are commas.